 Displaying self-confidence with assertive expression makes communication clear.
 Express opinions in an open and honest format.
 The goal of effective communication is not forcing your opinions on anyone else or winning an argument, it is about understanding others.

-- Realize that your thoughts are just as important as everyone else’s are.
+- Realize that your thoughts are just as important as everyone else’s.
+Be respectful towards other people, and expect the same treatment in return.

-Ineffective listening makes it impossible to identify and understand the emotions of the individuals involved in any discussion.
+It’s easy to get preoccupied with work-related issues in a professional setting.
+However, your co-workers may be influenced by some internal and external factors that may impact your conversation.
+Ineffective listening skills make it impossible to identify and understand the emotions of the individuals involved in any discussion.

-- Remember that the people you are conversing with are watching your movements and reactions as well.
+- Remember that the people you are conversing with are watching your movements and reactions.
+After all, effective communication requires a great deal of observation.

-While communication skills are a major factor of good communication throughout a business, communication avenues are second only to ability to communicate.
+While effective communication skills are a major factor of good communication throughout a successful business, communication avenues are second only to the ability to communicate.
 Our team chat feature makes interoffice communication simple and seamless.
 You can learn more about it here.

-Use your communication skills to build trust with staff members, clients and colleagues.
-Strong communication increases positive outcomes, helps boost morale and eases tension in the workplace.
+Use your verbal and written communication skills to convey information in a clear, unambiguous way.
+This way, you can improve teamwork and build trust with staff members, clients, and colleagues.
+Good communication increases positive outcomes, helps boost morale, and eases tension in the workplace by increasing its problem-solving capacity.
+Ultimately, effective communication skills help build strong relationships and create a friendly work environment.